frckbrice/immigration-management-mobile-app/README.md

 - TypeScript compilation checks
 - ESLint with React Native and Expo rules
+- CodeRabbit AI for automated code reviews and suggestions
 - Error boundaries for crash prevention
 - Logging service for production debugging